 Greater Shepparton Foundation is led by a diverse and highly skilled Board of Directors.
-The 10 Directors from Greater Shepparton and Melbourne offer a wealth of local knowledge and understanding of the complex issues in this region as well as experience in place-based philanthropy and community-led giving.
+The eight Directors from Greater Shepparton offer a wealth of local knowledge and understanding of the complex issues in this region as well as experience in place-based philanthropy and community-led giving.

-The video and article below articulates how the Greater Shepparton Foundation was established.
+The video and article above articulates how the Greater Shepparton Foundation was established.
 Written by Andrew Fairley AM for Philanthropy Australia.